luckie/best_in_place/README.md

 - **:nil**: The nil param defines the content displayed in case no value is defined for that field.
 It can be something like "click me to edit".
   If not defined it will show *"-"*.
 - **:activator**: Is the DOM object that can activate the field.
 If not defined the user will making editable by clicking on it.
+- **:sanitize**: True by default.
+If set to false the input/textarea will accept html tags.

 I created a [test_app](https://github.com/bernat/best_in_place/tree/master/test_app) and a running demo in heroku to test the features.